 International Peace Day seemed to provide the perfect setting for what we had in mind.
 I contacted LCC and was told that the content of the screen was up to the BBC and that LCC would be removing their screen by the 21st of September, International Peace Day (IPD).
 LLC offered to send any material I submitted to the BBC, and, if approved, they would try to get it shown on the Big Screen before the 21st.

-By the time we received the four short videos from TPRF’s Peace for People 2013 campaign, it was necessary to submit the material directly to the BBC, using the contacts LCC had provided.
+By the time we received the four short videos from TPRF’s Peace for People 2013 tribute, it was necessary to submit the material directly to the BBC, using the contacts LCC had provided.

 In the meantime, Leicester City was having a Festival Day.
 As part of the event, the famous Leicester City Fruit & Vegetable Market was turned over to local charities and nonprofit organizations.
 Leicester Peace Initiative (a local nonprofit organization supporting Prem Rawat’s peace initiatives) heard about it just in time to book a stall.